singingwolfboy/netlify-home/_features/automation.md

 ---
 title: Automation
-description: "The seperation of frontend and backend opens up a whole new world of possibilities.
+description: "Let netlify automise your workflow.
+The seperation of frontend and backend opens up a whole new world of possibilities.
 But it also means a lot of manual work, manually integrating and managing different tools and processes.
-Until netlify. "
+Until now."
 features:
   - title: Git Integration
     body: "Netlify naturally pairs with Git.
 If you use GitHub, GitLab, BitBucket or just your own Private repo, we mirror that pull, change, push workflow into your site’s state."